alexkarezin/jabref-wiki/High-Level-Documentation.md

 We use an event bus to publish events from the `model` to the other layers.
 This allows us to keep the architecture but still react upon changes within the core in the outer layers.

+You can view up-to-date diagrams for model, gui, and logic packages [here](https://sourcespy.com/github/jabref/).

 ## Package Structure
 Permitted dependencies in our architecture are: